envoylabs/blog/posts/prop16.md

 ___

-[0] actually the lack of definitely private ballots is, in our opinion, dangerous.
-We think validators' votes should be public, but non-validator wallets should be private.
+[0] the lack of private ballots is, in our opinion, dangerous.
+We think validators' votes should be public, but non-validator wallet votes should probably be private.
 That's another story for another day, however.

 [1] heck, we will admit to a little of this, it's money for nothing, after all.